Fill out the form to get more information about the Fullstack Academy bootcamp of your choice.

 Higher Salaries

-According to ZipRecruiter, the average salary for a cybersecurity analyst in the United States is $93,519.
-The average salary in the United States is $68,622.
-Plus, Cybersecurity Analysts have ample opportunities for advancement and growth throughout their careers.
+According to ZipRecruiter, the average salary for a cybersecurity analyst in the United States is $99,400.
+For comparison’s sake, the average salary in the United States is $59,228, according to Fidelity.
+Cybersecurity analysts have ample opportunities for advancement and growth throughout their careers.

 Flexible Working Locations

-In the cybersecurity field, many companies offer the ability to work remotely to give employees more flexibility.
+In cybersecurity, many companies offer the ability to work remotely to give employees more flexibility.

 Job Satisfaction

-Cybersecurity professionals tend to be satisfied with their jobs, with nearly 80% of IT professionals feeling optimistic about their role, according to CompTIA’s 2023 IT Industry Outlook report.
+According to CompTIA's 2023 IT Industry Outlook report, cybersecurity professionals tend to be satisfied with their jobs, and nearly 80% of IT professionals feel optimistic about their role.

 Opportunities to Get Started

-One more benefit of becoming a cybersecurity analyst is that there are many training options available for aspiring cybersecurity analysts, including traditional degree programs and tech bootcamps.
+One more benefit of becoming a cybersecurity analyst is that many training options are available for aspiring cybersecurity analysts, including traditional degree programs and tech bootcamps.

 What Soft Skills You Need to Succeed as a Cybersecurity Analyst

-Aside from the technical skills you need as a Cybersecurity Analyst, there are also a variety of soft skills (or, non-technical, interpersonal skills) that can help you succeed.
+Aside from the technical skills you need as a cybersecurity analyst, a variety of soft skills (or non-technical interpersonal skills) can help you succeed.

 Review this series of questions to get a sense of whether or not a career in cybersecurity is a good fit for you:

-• Analytical: Are you able to notice small anomalies in large data sets/logs?
+Analytical: Can you notice minor anomalies in large data sets/logs?
 Are you detail-oriented?

-These are just some of the soft skills that will set you apart in a job search, but they’re worth thinking about if you’re serious about joining the industry.
+These are just a sample of the soft skills that will set you apart in a job search, but they’re worth considering if you’re serious about joining the industry.

-A Cybersecurity Analyst might report to a Chief Information Security Officer (CISO) or a Security Director, depending on the structure of their organization.
-They might also work alongside Penetration Testers, Security Engineers, Security Specialists, and additional cybersecurity job types.
+Depending on the structure of their organization, a cybersecurity analyst might report to a chief information security officer (CISO) or a security director.
+They might also work alongside Penetration Testers, Security Engineers, Security Specialists, and other cybersecurity job types.

 Cybersecurity Analyst Jobs and Salaries